AzureAD/microsoft-authentication-library-for-js/docs/request.md

 ## On Behalf of Flow
 - [acquireTokenOnBehalfOf](https://azuread.github.io/microsoft-authentication-library-for-js/ref/msal-node/classes/_src_client_confidentialclientapplication_.confidentialclientapplication.html#acquiretokenonbehalfof): This API implements the On Behalf Of Flow, which is used when an application invokes a service/web API, which in turn needs to call another service/web API that uses any other authentication flow (device code, username/password, etc).
 The access token is acquired by the web API initially (by any of the web API flows), and the web API can then exchange this token for another token via OBO.
 The request is of the type [OnBehalfOfRequest](https://azuread.github.io/microsoft-authentication-library-for-js/ref/msal-common/modules/_src_request_onbehalfofrequest_.html#onbehalfofrequest)

-Please check the On behalf of flow [sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-node-samples/standalone-samples/on-behalf-of) for the usage:
+Please look at the On Behalf Of flow [sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-node-samples/standalone-samples/on-behalf-of) for usage instructions:

 * [WebAPI](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-node-samples/standalone-samples/on-behalf-of/web-api/index.js) sample code
 * [WebApp](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-node-samples/standalone-samples/on-behalf-of/web-app/index.js) sample code

 ## Next Steps
 Proceed to understand the public APIs provided by `msal-node` for acquiring tokens [here](./response.md)